nightingaleproject/vital_records_fhir_messaging_ig/input/pagecontent/index.md

 8. The jurisdiction FHIR messaging infrastructure unwraps the content of the message and submits it to the jurisdiction death registration system whose FHIR adaptor converts it into the required internal format for processing.

 The above sequence describes the general process for exchange of information between vital records jurisdictions and NCHS.
-Section 4 (below) describes more specific information exchanges for various success and failure scenarios.

-Note that the FHIR messaging infrastructure is logically separated from both NVSS and jurisdiction death registration systems and it is this system that provides reliable delivery of death reports and coded responses (or errors) between jurisdictions and NVSS.
-The mechanics of reliable delivery (acknowledgements and retransmissions) are largely hidden from NVSS and jurisdiction death registration systems.
+Note that the FHIR messaging infrastructure is logically separated from both NVSS and jurisdiction death registration systems and it is this system that provides reliable delivery of death/birth reports and coded responses (or errors) between jurisdictions and NVSS.
+The mechanics of reliable delivery (acknowledgements and retransmissions) are largely hidden from NVSS and jurisdiction death/birth registration systems.

 ### Changes Since the Initial (PDF) Version of This Guide